wagtail/wagtail/docs/advanced_topics/images/image_serve_view.rst

 be called by an external system (eg a blog or mobile app) or used internally as an alternative to Wagtail's ``{% image %}`` tag.

-The view takes an image id, filter spec and security key in the URL.
+The view takes an image id, filter spec and security signature in the URL.
 If these parameters are valid, it serves an image file matching that criteria.

 Like the ``{% image %}`` tag, the rendition is generated on the first call and subsequent calls are served from a cache.